 How Bluetooth and NFC differ from each other?
 Bluetooth Low Energy can have a range from up to 50 meters whereas NFC has a range of 4 to 5 inches.

 You cannot make payment via Bluetooth, but you can make payment with NFC with just a tap.

 The cell phone must have Bluetooth turned on in order to the best user experience.
 And, you need to install an app.
 NFC needs only a tag embedded.

 What are the overall benefits of NFC?

-As we have said earlier NFC is very similar to the RFID Technology it uses the high frequency.
+As we have said earlier NFC is very similar to RFID Technology it uses a high frequency.
 With just a tap, you can make payment & do the transactions very easily via smartphone.
 It has an inbuilt reader.
 It provides security.

 However, NFC has a very small range (just a few centimeters).
 The tags are expensive compared to others.
 As it has a small range, it can become a time-consuming & exhausting task.

 Here at Asset Infinity, we are specialists in empowering things with computerized intuitiveness and constructed a platform that makes it simple to manage assets.

-If you need help in implementing these technologies in your business.
+If you need help in implementing asset tracking technologies in your business.
 We urge you to connect with any inquiries you may have.